constantinpape/torch-em/experiments/misc/normalization/README.md

 # Experiments for Mini-Batch Normalzation Schemes

-> NOTE 1: The discussions below are for semantic segmentation.
+> NOTE 1: The discussions below are for semantic segmentation task for predicting binary foreground and instance segmentation task for predicting foreground and boundary.

 > NOTE 2: The chosen evaluation metric is `Dice Score (DSC)` for semantic segmentation, and `Segmentation Accuracy over IoU50 (SA50)` for instance segmentation.